In a Nutshell:

 - Since it’s grown and harvested without toxic pesticides, organic chocolate is better for the consumer, the farm workers, and the environment.

-- But it’s not just pesticides you have to worry about… Testing has shown high amounts of lead and cadmium in chocolate, too.
+- But it’s not just pesticides we have to worry about… Testing has shown high amounts of lead and cadmium in chocolate, too.

-- Even though heavy metals occur naturally in the soil (where the cacao plants pick them up), there are things suppliers can do to decrease the heavy metal content in chocolate.
+- It’s not possible to find chocolate that contain 0% heavy metals.
+That’s because these metals are in the soil, and the cacao plants pick them up.
+That said, there are things suppliers can do to decrease the heavy metal content in chocolate.
+So, you’ll just want to shop (and eat) mindfully.

 - I’ve got more tips below on how to decrease your exposure to heavy metals through mindful chocolate consumption. 🍫